-Symptoms of COVID-19 ranging from mild to severe and pulmonary manifestations are the most common.
-However, liver injury is not rare (1) as there might be a reciprocal influence between COVID-19 and hepatic disease (2).
-While high levels of liver enzymes are associated with an increased prevalence of severe complications, the search for other etiologies of hepatic disease should be not be ignored (3).
-We report a case of COVID-19 that presented with acute fulminant hepatitis A (HAV) without a previous history.
+Symptoms of COVID-19 range from mild to severe with pulmonary manifestations being predominate, however, liver injury is not rare (1).
+There might be a reciprocal influence between COVID-19 and hepatic disease (2).
+While high levels of liver enzyme is associated with an increased prevalence of severe complications, search for other etiologies of hepatic disease should be not be ignored (3).
+We report a case of COVID-19 presented with acute fulminant hepatitis A (HAV) without previous history.